VISIT OUR ART STORE ▶

 Remove extra water

-I repeat this for each petal—dipping the brush in the grey mix, touching the yellow area, pressing, and releasing.
+The same motion is repeated for each petal—loading the brush with diluted grey, touching the yellow center, pressing, and releasing.

 Repeat the process for other petals

-Now, I’m ready to paint another daisy from a different angle.
+Now, the artist is ready to paint another daisy from a different angle.
 Let’s keep going!

 Step 4: Painting a Tilted Daisy

-While the first daisy dries, I paint another one tilted toward us.
-I begin by making yellow dotted lines in the middle, using a smaller brush for details.
+While the first daisy dries, the artist begins painting another one, this time tilted toward the viewer.
+Yellow dotted lines are placed in the center using a smaller brush for finer details.

 Paint the center of the tilted daisy

-Then, I switch to a bigger brush with my greyish mix to create the petals.
-I use the tip and belly of the brush, applying pressure and then releasing it.
+Next, a larger brush loaded with the greyish mix is used to create the petals.
+The artist works with the tip and belly of the brush—pressing and releasing to form each petal.

 Paint the petal using the brush tip and belly